1000Phoenix/999-Emergency/README.md

 ## Last Edited
 This document was re-written by Lily-Rose on the 30th of April 2021.

 Reason; The documents across all three GitHub boards weren't synced and outdated.
 So I decided to completely re-write the file, which will provide more up to date information and synced.

+File overlooked and finalised by SuperMighty on the 30th of April 2021